-We do research every day.
-Sometimes it’s formal research, for a class, or an academic project.
-Sometimes it’s personal and relates to our non-scholarly interests and pastimes.
+Research is a continual process where we seek to gain more information about the world we live in.
+Sometimes it’s formal research, for a class or an academic project, and other times it’s personal and relates to our non-scholarly interests and pastimes.
 The results of our research can take many forms and result in the creation of many types of things.
 The Coates Library’s “Research Thing” Prize recognizes the thought and energy required by many different types of research projects.
 Let us celebrate your work!

-Awards: $500 in cash prizes, certificates, t-shirts, and inclusion in the Research Thing Showcase and Trinity University’s Digital Commons database
+Awards: Two (2) $500 cash prizes, certificates, t-shirts, and inclusion in the Research Thing Showcase and Trinity University’s Digital Commons database

-Types of Submissions: posters, artwork, fiction, poetry, creative nonfiction, grant proposals, literature reviews, musical compositions, short films, portfolios, and of course, academic papers/essays…if you had to do research to make it, you should submit your work!
+Types of Submissions: Pretty much anything!
+If you had to do research to make it, you should submit your work!
+Here are some examples:

 Evaluation: The “Research Thing” Prize Committee will evaluate submissions based on (1) the effective and information-literate uses of research in the creation of the “thing”; (2) the accuracy of the Works Cited/Consulted; and (3) the attention to the research process presented in the research narrative.

 Please note that the research narrative is a crucial component in the selection committee’s evaluation of the submission.
 The narrative should detail the research process involved in the creation of the “thing.”
 It should not be a summary or abstract of the work itself.
-For examples, see the narratives by Ozvaldo Veloz and Peyton Tvrdy.
+Here are a couple of different examples of research narratives: Example 1 and Example 2.

 When must the research and work be completed on my research thing?